Fabio951/LSTM-Natural-Language-Processing/README.md

 A deep data engineering is implemented when the dataset is imported, with a high use of Python re (regular expression) package.

 The library used for the neural network is PyTorch.

+Some bugs may be present.
+For any information, please do not hesitate to contact me at fabio.semenzato@gmail.com.